- Understanding Custom Context

-Coveo Cloud organization administrators and relevance managers can activate and configure a Coveo ML feature in minutes through the administration console (see Built-In Group Privileges).
+Members of the Administrators and Relevance Managers built-in groups can activate and configure a Coveo ML feature in minutes through the administration console.
 Behind the scenes, a predictive model is automatically built and is typically ready to make recommendations within 30 to 60 minutes.

 The time required to build a model depends mainly on the system load (i.e., the number of model requests in the queue) and the size of the training set.
 Therefore, even models with small training sets can take several minutes to build when the request is in the queue waiting for resources.